Leamington Spa: Education

 There are a number of schools either located within Leamington, or which include Leamington in their priority (catchment) area.
-Those within Leamington include the state secondary schools of North Leamington School, Campion School, Trinity Catholic School, and the independent schools of Arnold Lodge School, a co-educational school for pupils aged 3 to 18, and Kingsley School, a school for girls.
+Those within Leamington include the state secondary schools of North Leamington School, Campion School, Trinity Catholic School, and the independent schools of Arnold Lodge School, a co-educational school for pupils aged 3 to 18, and The Kingsley School, a school for girls.
 Myton School in Warwick, although located just outside Leamington, includes parts of Leamington as being within its priority area.

 As well as these schools, Leamington children can attend Stratford-upon-Avon Grammar School for Girls, a state run selective school, Warwick School, an independent school for boys, the King's High School for Girls, Warwick's twin school and Princethorpe College, a mixed independent school in the nearby village of Princethorpe.

 Leamington is the location of the first of Warwickshire College's six sites, and additionally another site is located just outside the town.
 The closest higher education institutions are the University of Warwick, in southwestern Coventry, and Coventry University.

 Leamington is also home to two national educational charities – The Smallpeice Trust and The Arkwright Scholarships Trust.
 They specialise in making young people aware of how STEM fields studied in school can lead to fulfilling and exciting careers in science and engineering sectors of industry.